lablup/backend.ai/docs/user-api/intro.rst

 The log level may be one of ``"debug"``, ``"info"``, ``"warning"``, ``"error"``, or ``"fatal"``.
 You may use different colors/formatting by the log level when printing the log message.
 Not every kernel runtime supports this rich logging facility.

-In the *batch* mode, it always has at least the following fields:

-* ``exitCode``: An integer whose value is the exit code of the build command or the main command.
-  Until the process for the current step exits, this field is ``null``.
-* ``step``: Which step it generated this response.
-Either ``"build"`` or ``"exec"``.
-  It is useful when you wish to separately display the console outputs from the different steps.